Reconciliation Action Plan

 - Cultural competency training for all staff

-- Art project collaborations with First Nations community members
+- Visual Art projects and Performing Arts collaborations with First Nations community members

 - Ongoing support and leadership opportunities offered to Indigenous students

 - Activities to acknowledge and educate students on National Reconciliation Week and National Sorry Day

 - Celebration across the whole school of PC NAIDOC Week in September

 - PC Out Yonder Service-Learning Project in Laverton in partnership with the Shooting Stars

 - PC Orientation program to assist with the smooth transition of new students into the Senior School and Boarding House